About this Pathway

 - Age: Be at least 18 years of age in the year the pathway begins

-- Status: Be a Permanent Resident or Convention Refugee1
+- Status: Be a Permanent Resident or Convention Refugee in Canada1

 - Language: Meet current University of Toronto English Language Requirements

-Once in the program, you must also achieve strong grades in both your fall (first) term and winter (second) term courses to stay in the program and continue into degree studies at U of T Mississauga
+Once in the program, you must also achieve strong grades in both your fall (first) term and winter (second) term courses to continue into undergraduate degree studies at U of T Mississauga

 - A final average of 73% or better in each of your fall and winter terms will lead to full-time admission to U of T Mississauga